ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 move from right to left.
 The program can be stopped and started again by pressing the key.

-I 76 PUT SPRITE 0,STEP(— 1,5), C,fl i
+76 PUT SPRITE 0,STEP(- 1,5), C,fl

-The rabbit can only be moved from position (fl,9fl) by using the STEP command to indicate the variation range (— L8).
+The rabbit can only be moved from position (fl,9fl) by using the STEP command to indicate the variation range (- L8).

 Format

-T STEP (horizontal variation, vertical variation) 1 Why don't you try changing the parameters in the STEP( — 1,8) command of line 70 and observe the results?
+T STEP (horizontal variation, vertical variation) 1 Why don't you try changing the parameters in the STEP( - 1,8) command of line 70 and observe the results?
 7 l
-i vertical axis
+vertical axis
-‘ to the top (-1
+    to the top (-1
 . l
-. to the left l l to the right l-+-ll i horizontal axis I to the bottom (~) l ._ 7 __ I
+. to the left l l to the right l-+-ll horizontal axis to the bottom (~) l ._ 7 __
 ' Creating l6>< l6 Dot Patterns
 The increase in the 16 >< 16 pattern is quite evident.
 In binary notation blank points are expressed by B and dark points by l.